evo Size and Buying Guides - We have one of the largest selections of skateboards on the web, a super knowledgeable staff and expert guides.

 Softer Wheels ( <88a to 95a ) are great for skateboarding on rough surfaces, rolling over cracks and pebbles.
 They aren’t appropriate for technical or street skateboarding, as the grip and softness of the wheel reduces the ability to pop the board off the ground and perform tricks.

 Harder Wheels ( 95a to 100a ) are most common for street or technical skateboarding.
 These wheels have less friction and ride faster.
 Wheels of this durometer are versatile and work well in the most common skating areas such as street, park, or vert.

 Some wheel hardness is measured in Durometer B; wheels using this scale tend to be a lot harder.
 Refer to the durometer chart for conversion between Durometer A and Durometer B ratings.

-Bearings are all manufactured at the same size which makes the process of buying bearings simpler.
+Bearings are all manufactured in the same size which makes the process of buying bearings simpler - any bearing will fit any wheel.
 Bearings fit inside the wheels and allow them to spin with less friction and greater speed.
-Differences in bearings relate more to the quality of construction and the speed rating of the bearings themselves.
+Differences in bearings include the quality of construction and the speed rating of the bearings themselves.

 Speed Rating or ABEC

 Bearings are rated on a speed scale called ABEC (Annular Bearing Engineer's Committee) factor, which classifies the speed of the bearing on a scale of 1,3,5,7, and 9.
 The higher the ABEC rating of a bearing, the less friction the bearing will experience and the faster the wheel will spin.
 Higher quality bearings will have sturdier construction, less friction, and often have a higher ABEC rating.
 Beginners don’t necessarily need more than an ABEC 3 or 5.